kuiper2000/tropical-dynamics/_sources/Climatology/Hadley_cell.md

 \end{align}
 ```

-One can compare the formula above with the {eq}`Hadley_cell_boundary`, where a dynamical constraint is implemented.
-(Note that {eq}`Bichoff_and_Schneidor6` is a purely energetic constraint). {eq}`Hadley_cell_boundary` states that when the meridional temperature gradient is large and the inertial stability is small, the extent of the Hadley cell boundary will be more poleward. {eq}`Bichoff_and_Schneidor6` states that when the eddy heat flux is stronger (similar to increased meridional temperature gradient) and the inter-hemisphere asymmetry exists, then the boundary of Hadley cell will migrate more poleward in the warmer hemisphere.
-Readers can think about where these two statements are really the same.
+This formula can be compared to {eq}`Hadley_cell_boundary`, which includes a dynamical constraint. {eq}`Bichoff_and_Schneidor6`, being purely energy-based, suggests that a stronger eddy heat flux (similar to an increased meridional temperature gradient) and inter-hemisphere energy asymmetry cause the Hadley cell boundary to shift poleward in the warmer hemisphere.
+Readers may consider how these two models relate.

 ## The link between axisymmetric Hadley cell and South Asia monsoon
-An interesting fact is that the migration of Hadley cell on seasonal timescales is dominated by the South Asia branch (more abrupt) while the Eastern Pacific Hadley shows less seasonal migration.
-Therefore, what we saw in inter-hemisphere asymmetry of net energy is probably dominated by the South Asia monsoon system. {numref}`FIG3-6`.
+An interesting observation is that the seasonal migration of the Hadley cell is primarily driven by the South Asia branch, which shows more abrupt movement, while the Eastern Pacific branch exhibits less seasonal migration.
+The inter-hemisphere asymmetry in net energy is likely dominated by the South Asia monsoon system ({numref}`FIG3-6`).

 ```{figure} ../tropical-dynamics-figures/South_Asia_monsoon.png
 ---